 Access the ACE-RIU Internal Board

-- Remove the two screws on the front panel of the ACE-RIU.
+- Using a Phillips head screwdriver, remove the two side screws on the front panel of the ACE-RIU.

-- Using a 3/8″ nut driver, remove the nut around the power connector.
+- Using a 3/16" nut driver, remove the eight jackscrews from the front faceplate.

 - Slide the black cover off the board.

-- Set the gains or install resistors as needed.
+- Set the gains or install the resistors as needed.

 Reassemble the ACE-RIU